anastasiiakim/PRANC/README.md

-# ranked_probs
-is used to compute probabilities of ranked phylogenetic gene trees given a species tree.
+# ranked-coal is used to compute probabilities of ranked or unranked phylogenetic gene trees given a species tree.